Shoni Schimmel: Professional career

 On April 14, 2014, Schimmel was selected in the first round of the 2014 WNBA draft (eighth pick overall) by the Atlanta Dream.
-Despite coming off the bench, Schimmel had an impressive rookie season, averaging 8.3 ppg and was voted a WNBA All-Star starter, become just the third reserve in league history to achieve that.
+Despite coming off the bench, Schimmel had an impressive rookie season, averaging 8.3 ppg and was voted a WNBA All-Star starter, becoming just the third reserve in league history to achieve that.
 In her first career game, Schimmel scored 7 points to go with a franchise-record 11 assists against the San Antonio Stars.
 In a regular season game win against the Phoenix Mercury, Schimmel scored a career-high 24 points, where she scored 20 of them in the second quarter, becoming one of six players in WNBA history to score 20 or more points in a quarter.
-She also earned recognition as the 2014 WNBA All-Star Game Most Valuable Player on July 19, 2014 in Phoenix, Arizona as Schimmel out battled Skylar Diggins by scoring a then WNBA All-Star Game record, 29 points (which would be broken by Maya Moore the following year).
+She also earned recognition as the 2014 WNBA All-Star Game Most Valuable Player on July 19, 2014, in Phoenix, Arizona, as Schimmel out battled Skylar Diggins by scoring a then WNBA All-Star Game record 29 points (which would be broken by Maya Moore the following year).
 In 2014, her jersey was the league's best seller.
 Some of the other WNBA franchises have held events honoring Native Americans when the Dream is the visiting team.
 With Schimmel's productivity on the court along with a supporting cast of Sancho Lyttle, all-star center Érika de Souza and superstar small forward Angel McCoughtry, the Atlanta Dream were the number one seed in the Eastern Conference, but were upset in the first round of the playoffs, losing 2–1 to the fourth-seeded Chicago Sky.

 In the 2015 season, Schimmel averaged 7.6 ppg despite starting in more games than she did in her rookie season.
 However, she was voted once again as a WNBA all-star starter, but the Dream never made it to the playoffs.
 Schimmel led the team in assists throughout the whole season.

 Right before the 2016 season, Schimmel was traded to the New York Liberty in exchange for a 2017 second round draft pick.
 Despite being a two-time all-star, Schimmel would have a significantly reduced role on the team while averaging career lows in minutes per game (4.5 mpg) and points per game (2.1 ppg).
 She was also out of shape coming into training camp which ultimately led to the amount of playing time she would get.
 Midway through the season, Schimmel suffered a concussion that would cause her to miss the rest of the season, including the playoffs.

 In May 2017, it was announced that Schimmel would be sitting out the 2017 WNBA season due to personal issues.

 In April 2018, Schimmel made her return to the Liberty in training camp but would be waived a month later before the start of the 2018 WNBA season.

 On May 15, 2018, Schimmel signed with the Las Vegas Aces.
 On May 23, 2018, Schimmel was waived by the Aces.